 We may receive compensation when you click on links to products from our partners.

 Nursing is one of the “classic” careers– the careers that everyone understands, and many people consider entering at some point in their life.
-Most of us have had direct experience with what nurses do; the familiarity of the job can make it seem like any prospective nurses should have plenty of insight about what to expect.
+Most of us have had direct experience with what nurses do; the familiarity of the

 If you’re contemplating a career in nursing, then there are a few realities you will need to accept about your chosen career.
 Realities such as…